ipleiria-robotics/3DMoBot-ros2-workspace/README.md

 # 3DMoBot ROS2 Workspace

 ### Summary

 This repository contains the set of ROS2 packages required for the 3DMoBot project.

+View the associated dissetation at:  (link will be added soon)

+Additional content related to the dissertation is available at: https://github.com/ipleiria-robotics/3DMoBot-ros2-workspace/tree/main/Documents

 Workflow tested on Xubuntu 22.04 with ROS2 Humble.

 ![](./Robot.jpeg)